nabaneetLahiri/Cybersecurity-Training-Content/s1_threats_attacks_vulns.md

 - **Daisy Chaining / Pivotting** - It involves gaining access to a network and /or computer and then using the same information to gain access to multiple networks and computers that contains desirable information.
 - **Doxxing** - Publishing PII about an individual usually with a malicious intent.
 - **Enterprise Information Security Architecture** (EISA) - determines the structure and behavior of organization's information systems through processes, requirements, principles and models.

+## <span style="color:#009fd4">Attack Vectors</span>
+*Path by which a hacker can gain access to a host in order to deliver a payload or malicious outcome*

+- **APT - Advanced Persistent Threats**
+  - An advanced persistent threat is a stealthy threat actor, typically a nation state or state-sponsored group, which gains unauthorized access to a computer network and remains undetected for an extended period; Typically uses zero day attacks.
+- **Cloud computing / Cloud based technologies**
+  - Flaw in one client's application cloud allow attacker to access other client's data
+- **Viruses, worms, and malware**
+  - Viruses and worms are the most prevalent networking threat that are capable of infecting a network within seconds.
+- **Ransomware**
+  - Restricts access to the computer system's files and folders and demands an online ransom payment to the attacker in order to remove the restrictions.
+- **Mobile Device threats**
+- **Botnets**
+  - Huge network of compromised systems used by an intruder to perform various network attacks
+- **Insider attacks**
+    - Disgruntled employee can damage assets from inside.
+    - Huge network of compromised hosts. (used for DDoS).

+- **Phishing attacks**
+- **Web Application Threats**
+  - Attacks like SQL injection, XSS (Cross-site scripting)...
+- **IoT Threats**

+## <span style="color:#009fd4">Threat actor types and attributes.</span>

+1. Types of actors:
+    1. **Script kiddies**: A person who uses pre-existing code and scripts to hack into machines, because they lack the expertise to write their own.
+    2. **Hacktivist**: An individual who is someone who misuses computer systems for a socially or politically motivated agenda.
+They have roots in the hacker culture and ethics.
+Hacker on a mission.
+    3. **Organized crime**: These are professionals motivated ultimately by profit.
+They have enough money to buy the best gear and tech.
+Multiple people perform specific roles: gathering data, managing exploits, and one who actually writes the code.
+    4. **Nation states/APT**: An APT is an advanced persistent threat, these are massive security risks that can cost companies and countries millions of dollars.
+Nation states have very sophisticated hacking teams that target the security of other nations.
+They often attack military organizations or large security sites, they also frequently attack power plants.
+    5. **Insiders**: Someone who is inside the company who has intricate knowledge of the company and how its network works.
+They can pinpoint a specific vulnerability and may even have access to multiple parts of the network.
+    6. **Competitors**: Rival companies, can bring down your network or steal information through espionage.
+2. Attributes of actors:
+    1. **Internal/external**: Internal is inside the company, can be intentional, unintentional.
+External is someone outside the company trying to get in.
+    2. **Level of sophistication**: Is the skill of the hacker and the complexity of the attack.
+    3. **Resources/funding**: The amount of money and the value of the tech and gear being used.
+    4. **Intent/motivation**: The reason for the attack, can be for political, monetary, or social reasons.
+    5. **Use of Open-source intelligence (OSINT)**: Data that is collected through publicly available information.
+This can be used to help make decisions.
+Can be used by threat actors to help find their next target or how to best attack their target.
+OSINT is also incredibly helpful for mitigating risks and for identifying new threat actors.

 ## <span style="color:#009fd4">Type of malware.</span>

 1. **Malware**: A malicious software that performs bad functions to our computer or other devices on the network.